davidaraba/PatternAnalysis-2025/recognition/ad_classification_david_araba/README.md

 ## Results and Performance

-This ConvNeXt model achieved a final accuracy of [PLACEHOLDER_ACCURACY]% and a test loss of [PLACEHOLDER_LOSS] on the ADNI test dataset.
-This accuracy was reached after training the model over 250 Epochs which took a total of [PLACEHOLDER_TIME] hours on the UQ Rangpur HPC.
+This ConvNeXt model achieved a final accuracy of **77.46%** and a test loss of [PLACEHOLDER_LOSS] on the ADNI test dataset.
+This accuracy was reached after training the model over 250 Epochs which took a total of **7.5 hours** on the UQ Rangpur HPC.

 Below are two graphs showing the training and validation loss over the 250 epochs, as well as the validation accuracy.